opengeospatial/geopackage/spec/1_base.md

 ## 1.1 Core

-The mandatory core capabilities defined in sub clauses and requirement statements of this clause SHALL be implemented by every GeoPackage.
+The mandatory core capabilities defined in sub clauses and requirement statements of this clause SHALL be implemented by every **GeoPackage**.

 #### 1.1.1.
 SQLite Container

 A self-contained, single-file, cross-platform, serverless, transactional, open source RDBMS container is desired to simplify production, distribution and use of GeoPackages and guarantee the integrity of the data they contain.
 “Self-contained” means that container software requires very minimal support from external libraries or from the operating system.
 “Single-file” means that a container not currently opened by any software application consists of a single file in a file system supported by a computing platform operating system.
 “Cross-platform” means that a container file MAY be created and loaded with data on one computing platform, and used and updated on another, even if they use different operating systems, file systems, and byte order (endian) conventions.
 “Serverless” means that the RDBMS container is implemented without any intermediary server process,